CEREC® Same-Day Tooth Restoration

 Exam & Preparation

-First, Dr. Harris examines the tooth and determines the appropriate treatment.
+First, Dr. Harris or Dr. Kurman examines the tooth and determines the appropriate treatment.
 It could be a simple filling or a full crown, depending on how much healthy tooth structure is remaining and the clinical judgment of your dentist.
 Next, he administers an anesthetic and prepares your tooth for the restoration, removing decayed and weakened tooth tissue.
 This preparation is just like he would do for many other restorative techniques.

-Next, the CEREC® machine helps Dr. Harris create the restoration for your tooth.
+Next, the CEREC® machine helps Drs.
+Harris or Kurman create the restoration for your tooth.
 The CEREC® 3-D software takes the digital picture and converts it into a 3-dimensional virtual model on the computer screen.
 Your dentist then uses his or her dental expertise to design the restoration using the CEREC® 3-D computer program.
 Within a few minutes, your dentist clicks a button, and the restoration design data is sent to a separate milling machine in the office.
 A ceramic block that matches your tooth shade is placed in the milling machine.
 About 10 to 20 minutes later, your all-ceramic, tooth-colored restoration is finished and ready to bond in place.
 Finally, your dentist tries the restoration in your mouth to ensure proper fit and bite.
 The restoration is then polished and bonded to the prepared tooth.
 Your tooth is restored with no “temporary” or return trip necessary.
 All of this is done in a single appointment!
 Ask us about CEREC® today.

 What is CEREC®?
 CEREC® is an acronym …

 - Chairside: The technology is in the dental operatory and used while you are in the chair.

 - Economical: The procedure is economical for both dentist and patient.

 - Restorations: The procedure restores your tooth to its natural beauty, function, and strength.

 - Esthetic: The restorations are metal-free and tooth-colored.